 CEO, Central Arkansas Water

-CAW has worked for more than a decade to acquire, protect and enhance the watersheds and forests of our two drinking water sources.
+CAW has worked for more than a decade to acquire, protect, and enhance the watersheds and forests of our two drinking water sources.
 CAW seeks to preserve both the quantity and quality of water that the citizens of Little Rock and North Little Rock enjoy and rely on.
 Unlike many water utilities, we strive continually to implement creative and scientifically-sound practices to manage our forests in a healthy and sustainable way.
-Not only do our forests help protect our valuable water resource, but we also recognize them as being a critical piece of the puzzle in the protection of our nation’s and world’s biological diversity through the ecosystem services these forests provide.
+Not only do our forests help protect our valuable water resources, but we also recognize them as being a critical piece of the puzzle in the protection of our nation’s and world’s biological diversity through the ecosystem services these forests provide.

 The Watershed Protection Program at Central Arkansas Water was created in 2007 with the goals of protecting and enhancing our nearby forested watersheds.
 Originally, the program was tasked with purchasing 1,500 acres of watershed property to be used for development mitigation.
 However, in the years since, we have been able to quantify more effectively the importance our forests have in producing a high-quality, reliable, and affordable product.
 With this in mind, we have set out to buy and manage critical forested properties in our watersheds.
-To date we have purchased an additional 4,250 acres through this program, bringing our total acres of land owned up to over 13,150, including an additional 10,140 acres of reservoirs in our two watersheds.
+To date, we have purchased an additional 4,250 acres through this program, bringing our total acres of land owned up to over 13,150, including an additional 10,140 acres of reservoirs in our two watersheds.